Partner, Dojeiji Consulting Ltd and Former Chief Information Officer, Public Services and Procurement Canada

 Kami credits the Telfer Executive MBA program with giving her a new-found confidence in everything she does, along with expanding her network, developing new and lasting friendships, providing her with additional qualifications relevant for any professional whether they work in the private, not-for-profit or public sectors.
 “The Telfer Program taught me a lot about successful leadership.
 Many of us in the Program were Type A personalities and Type A’s do very well on their own.
 Through the Program, I learned how to get a team to do well by living through all the group work” says Kami.

-Currently the Assistant Deputy Minister and Chief Financial Officer, Corporate Management and Services Sector for Natural Resources Canada, Kami says she wouldn't have been considered for the role had she not completed her MBA.
+Currently retired, since completing the Telfer Executive MBA program, she held senior level roles within the federal public service such as the Assistant Commissioner and Chief Financial Officer, for the Canada Revenue Agency, Kami says she wouldn’t have been considered for the role had she not completed her MBA.
 Having the degree has served her well by rounding out her accounting designation, business skills, understanding of business terminology and teaching her to reflect on the intellectual side of decision making.
 Kami comments: “I definitely have a more critical eye specifically in dealing with issues on strategy, managing people and seeking out efficiencies.
 These are all skills I learned about in the Program.”